Nutil/DuckieTV/ESOF-docs/Software Tests.md

 As said before DuckieTV uses [Karma](http://karma-runner.github.io/0.13/index.html) and [Protractor](https://angular.github.io/protractor/#/) for unit testing and [Travis CI] (https://travis-ci.org/SchizoDuckie/DuckieTV) for integration tests.

-In this topic we will sadly be unable to discuss Karma and Protractor unit tests since we tried to run them but ended up either with an error message regarding some malformed tests or with zero tests ran.
+In this topic we will sadly be unable to discuss Karma and Protractor unit tests since we tried to run them, but ended up either with an error message regarding some malformed tests or with zero tests ran.

 Travis CI is used to make integration tests on pull requests made by the contributors.
 There are several jobs that are executed and each one must pass the tests in order to be considered a successfull build.